Why we choose home education, travel with kids and worldschooling (and how we do it)

 “must urgently modernise its industrial-era model of school education and move towards individualised learning for all students”.
 (Malcolm Turnbull backs Gonski report call to move from mass learning to tailored education)

-Students can learn very well outside of a classroom, and they do not need pressure or tests to progress.
+Students can learn very well outside of a classroom, and they don’t need pressure or tests to progress.
 Kids can also make plenty of friends without going to school.
 Most people question ‘socialisation’ the most when confronted with a family who home educates, as if that is the main reason for schools to exist!
 (Yet I recall being told to stop socialising many times at school!)
 Rest assured, there are plenty of opportunities to make friends and play for home-schooled kids.
 Most areas, including our town Mildura, have home education networks, plus children have sports and other activities to learn the vital art of socialising.

 Dante and Allegra have many friends and they easily meet and talk to new children, older and younger than themselves, at public places like the playground.
 One mum we met at the park last year was amazed when she found out my kids were homeschooled.
 The had been playing beautifully with her own children, and she asked what school Dante attended.
 I explained our situation and the look of amazement on her face was priceless!
 She replied with something like “but, they have social skills!” and I just laughed, as unfortunately that reaction is common.
 I don’t take offense anymore, and am glad we are changing the stereotype.